luque-gh/newman/README.md

 ## Introduction
 The objective of this project is to **reproduce some claims made by Joseph Newman about his energy machine**.
 This will be done in a **smaller scale** compared to the big machine Newman demonstrated.
-The machine follows most of Newman's design described in his book.
+This machine follows most of Newman's design described in his book.

-However, it runs in a much lower voltage **(90-150 VDC)** compared to the one demonstrated by Newman (1500+ VDC).
+However, it runs in a much lower voltage **~190VDC** compared to the one demonstrated by Newman (1500+ VDC).
 This lower voltage makes possible to use **mosfet transistor and zener diodes** to replace the mechanical commutator.
 **Duty cycle and frequency are adjustable** to optimize the performance through a **555 timer**.
 Since **Newman's claims timing is very critical** for his invention, this gives much more flexibility to optimize compared to a mechanical commutator.